-Most people do not arrive at a first counselling session feeling clear and settled.
-It is very common to feel uncertain, self-conscious, or unsure how much to say.
+Most people do not arrive at a first counselling session feeling completely clear or settled.
+It is common to feel uncertain, self-conscious or unsure how much to say.

 Before the session

-The first step is often a phone call or email about availability.
-That early contact does not have to be detailed.
+The first step is usually a short phone call, email or appointment enquiry.
+That early contact does not have to include sensitive detail.
 Asking whether appointments are available is enough.

-• what has led you to make contact now
+• what led you to make contact now

 • any immediate practical concerns